talonmd/talonmd/README.md

-# Hi there 👋
+# Hello there

-Make sure to check out my [Portfolio ReadMe](https://github.com/talonmd/talondurrant)
+Make sure to check out my [Portfolio ReadMe](https://github.com/talonmd/talondurrant) to get directed to some of my favorite projects.